A woman lays flowers on the casket of a loved one who died a wrongful death.

 What Types of Damages Can Be Recovered in a Wrongful Death Lawsuit?

 Losing a loved one due to someone else’s negligence can cause both emotional and financial hardship.
-Maine law allows surviving family members to seek compensation that reflects the full extent of these losses.
-Damages in a Maine wrongful death lawsuit may include:
+While no amount of compensation can replace your loved one, Maine law allows surviving family members to seek compensation that reflects the full extent of these losses to help relieve financial burdens, provide for your family’s future, and hold the responsible party accountable.
+Depending on the circumstances of your case, damages in a Maine wrongful death lawsuit may include:

 • Medical Bills: Costs incurred before the deceased’s passing.